Phil Alden Robinson Bio

 Early Life and Background

-Phil Alden Robinson was born in Long Beach, New York, the son of Jessie Frances and S. Jesse Robinson.
-His father worked as a drama critic for the New York Journal American and later as a media coordinator for the liquor division of National Distillers & Chemical Corp., providing Robinson early exposure to criticism and the workings of media and entertainment.
+Phil Alden Robinson was born in Long Beach, New York, and grew up in a household with strong ties to the written word and the performing arts.
+He is the son of Jessie Frances and S. Jesse Robinson, a drama critic for the New York Journal American who later worked as a media coordinator for the liquor division of the National Distillers and Chemical Corporation in New York.
+His father’s career as a drama critic helped shape Robinson’s early appreciation for narrative craft and theatrical storytelling.

 Phil Alden Robinson Career